 Homeowners will need to carefully review the insurance coverage before deciding on a policy.
 Many exclusions are listed in the fine print on policies, and homeowners should pay special attention to those exclusions.
 The policy that is decided upon should cover an amount that is reasonable to replace property and repair or replace the dwelling.
 If the basic policy does not cover disasters that are common to the area, the separate plans to cover those disasters should be purchased.

-Orlando Homeowners Insurance Lawyers
+Florida Homeowners Insurance Lawyers

 In some cases, an insurance company will deny a homeowner’s insurance claim that the homeowner believes was covered.
 If this happens, the homeowner should ask that the reasons for the denial be put in writing.
 If the homeowner receives this statement, and believes that the insurance company intentionally withheld information or provided misleading information to avoid covering the homeowner’s insurance claim, there may be legal options that can be pursued.
 Please contact our staff today to get in touch with our Orlando Homeowners Insurance Lawyers.

 “Homeowner and Renter’s Insurance.”
 USA.gov Government Made Easy.
 USA.gov, 06 Sep 2013.
 Web.
 11 Sep 2013. <http://www.usa.gov/topics/family-homes/insurance.shtml>.

 “Homeowner’s Claims.”
 Statefarm.
 Statefarm, n.d.
 Web.
 11 Sep 2013. <http://www.statefarm.com/insurance/claim-center/homeowner/homeowner.asp>.

 “Homeowner’s Insurance.”
 Homeowner’s Insurance Coverages.
 Homeowner’s Insurance.net, n.d.
 Web.
 11 Sep 2013. <http://www.homeownersinsurance.net/homeowners-insurance-coverages.html>.